Updated: Oct 4, 2021

 If you want to play on these exclusion groups, an easy option if the aggressor is younger than you is to work on your (slightly) older age - but you must do this in a sincere way.
 ‘Young man, you’re a tough guy.
 I’m old.
 You’ll beat me hands down.
 I have no quarrel with you’.
 Or, loudly’ We aren’t going to fight.
 None of us are kids in the playground’, bringing societal pressure onto the aggressor.
 You can even offer advice.
 ‘Are you looking to impress the young lady/ladies over there?
 Want some advice from an older guy?
 Just go over and say hello.
 They’ll love it.
 Been there.
 It works’.

 Another strategy is to ignore at first.
 If the opponent makes a move with the monkey dance, most likely verbal, just don’t respond in order to de-escalate.
 Turn into your own conversation (but keep your peripheral vision on the aggressor).
 He will need to respond, which may not happen, or if it does, looks silly.
 If at this point it happens, just switch your attention back and ask ‘Did you have a question?’, making the person think and engage the brain off the monkey dance script.
-Respond unemotionally, then use one of the other strategies.
+Respond unemotionally, then use one of the other strategies mentioned above.

 The monkey dance, and the social violence accompanied with it, is one of the ‘easier’ defences you can apply in Krav Maga - but as with all ‘techniques’ it requires a bit of practice and preparation to get right.